Connecting the Dots with Data Intelligence

 People

-The most important factor in every organization; the People.
+The most important factor in every organisation; the People.
 By assigning People/roles for people to Data, to business terms, to processes, to Technology and to policies we always know who is responsible for certain data.
 But also who is responsible for a process that produces the data.
 Or we can easily see who is the Subject Matter Expert for a certain system that is storing the data that you want to use.
 By assigning roles and keep track of the people fulfilling these roles and capturing them in a central system of record (like Collibra), we make sure that people in the business can always find the right people on the right (connected) subject.

 Policies